 We lived in central Texas and so learned a combination cowboy-meat market barbecue.
 Many of the state’s most famous barbecue joints began as butcher shops run by German or Czech immigrants.
 They built smokers in which they smoked sausages made from meat scraps — hence the inclusion of sausages in Texas barbecue.

 Barbecue culture is so strong in Texas, there is even an Emmy-nominated documentary about it, narrated by the late former governor Ann Richards.
 It includes commentary by newsman and Texan Dan Rather, who says, “If you want to be marked as an outsider for life, you just come to Texas and say ‘I can’t stand barbecue.’ “

 My version of Texas BBQ beans is redolent with meats – bacon and brisket, which combined together could make a boiled baseball mitt become the food of the Gods.
 The spicing is typical of TFD – complex, multi-layered and perfection incarnate.
-I do call for the classic Pinto bean, of course – this is my preferred brand.
-I also must insist you use Mexican oregano – it is very different from the Mediterranean version!
-You can buy it here.

 As this is a Texan recipe, you must of course use only Texas’s own soft drink as a sweetener – Dr. Pepper!
 Get it with cane sugar if possible – buy it here.
 My secret ingredient in these beans is the use of a bit of Jalapeño jelly – it adds both sweet and heat and complements the recipe to perfection – you can buy it here.